sage-code/maj/alphabet.md

 **accent:**

 Maj words do not have an accent per say.
 Usually the first vowel in a word is a bit stronger then the other vowels.
-This can be changed if the word is followed by comma.
-In this case the last vowel becomes a bit stronger and the first vowel is softening back to normal tone.
+This can be changed if the vowel has an accent over it.
+In this case only one vowel can have an accent.
+It becomes a bit stronger than the normal tone.

 ## Consonants